Abelian Decomposition and Glueball-Quarkonium Mixing in QCD: Introduction

 \section{Introduction}

 An important issues in hadron spectroscopy is the identification of the glueballs.
-The general wisdom is that QCD must have the glueballs made of gluons \cite{frit,pf,kogut}.
-According to the model-independent definition, the glueballs are the bound states of (confined) gluons.
-Several models of glueballs have been proposed to explain how to construct them \cite{jaff,roy, shif,coyne,chan,corn}.
-And the lattice QCD was able to construct the low-lying glueballs based on the first principles of QCD dynamics \cite{lqcd1,lqcd2}.
-Moreover, huge efforts have been made to identify the glueballs experimentally and theoretically \cite{prep1,prep2,prep3,math,ochs}.
-And Particle Data Group (PDG) has accumulated a large number of hadronic states which do not seem to fit to the simple quark model as the glueball candidates \cite{pdg}.
+The general wisdom is that QCD must have the glueballs made of gluons \cite{frit,pf,kogut}, and several models of glueball have been proposed \cite{jaff,roy,shif,coyne,chan,corn}.
+Moreover, the lattice QCD was able to construct the low-lying glueballs based on the first principles of QCD dynamics \cite{lqcd1,lqcd2}, and Particle Data Group (PDG) has accumulated a large number of hadronic states which do not seem to fit to the simple quark model as the glueball candidates \cite{pdg}.

-But the search for the glueballs has not been so successful for two reasons.
+In spite of the huge efforts to identify the glueballs experimentally, however, so far the search for the glueballs has not been so successful \cite{prep1,prep2,prep3,math,ochs}.
+There are two reasons for this.
 First, theoretically there has been no consensus on how to construct the glueballs.
 This has made it difficult to predict what kind of glueballs we could expect.
 To see this consider the two leading models of glueballs, the bag model and the constituent gluon model.

-The bag model proposes to identify the glueballs as the confined gluon fields in a bag \cite{jaff,roy}.
-According to this model the glueballs are made of infinite number of gluons, so that there are no constituent gluons (i.e., a finite number of gluons) which make up the glueballs.
-Unfortunately the model does not tell much about the role of gluons in the glueball spectroscopy, except that they are confined in a bag.
+The bag model identifies the glueballs as the gauge invariant combinations of the gluon fields confined in a bag \cite{bag,jaff,roy}.
+In this model the confinement is imposed by the boundary condition of the bag, where the interaction among the confined gluons is described by the perturbative gluon exchange.
+On the other hand in the constituent gluon model the glueballs are identified as the color singlet bound states of the color octet ``constituent gluons", where the confinement is enforced by the confining potential \cite{coyne,chan}.

-On the other hand in the constituent model the glueballs are identified as the bound states of a finite number of the color octet ``constituent gluons" \cite{coyne,chan}.
-Intuitively this model looks very attractive.
-But obviously we need the gluon field to bind them, so that we need an infinite number of binding gluons as well as a finite number of constituent gluons to make a glueball.
-Unfortunately, this model does not tell what is the difference between the constituent gluons and the binding gluons.
+Intuitively these models look reasonable and attractive, although they have their own advantages and disadvantages.
+They were able to show the existence of glueballs.
+But they have not been so successful to pinpoint exactly what are the glueball states and tell us how can we verify them.